CodeThreat/codethreat-github-action/README.md

 - `ORGNAME` – Your CodeThreat Account's orgname.

-- *`GITHUB_TOKEN` – It's provided by the github when action triggers.
-You do not need to add it separately from the secrets tab.
+- *`GITHUB_TOKEN` – It represents the Github token belonging to your account.
+There is no need to add it manually.
+Github adds this automatically.
+However, if you want to import a token with different authorizations, you can enter the secret section of your repo with the same name.